 Looking for answers about e-cigarettes?
 Look no further.
 Check out these frequently asked questions.

 E-cigarettes are not a proven quit aid and are actually tobacco products themselves.
 They come with their own health risks and are not an FDA-approved way to quit other forms of tobacco.
-Look through our Tobacco Cessation Resources Guide [PDF 911KB] to find a program that can help you kick the habit for good.
-You should also talk with your provider about medications that can help during your quit.
+Review the Tobacco Cessation Resources Guide [PDF 911KB] to find a program that can help you kick the habit for good.
+You can find resources such as This is Quitting, a free texting program to help young adults quit vaping.
+You can also talk with your provider about medications that can help during your quit.